Faalcc/faalcc/README.md

 ## Hello, I'm Faalcc!
-I'm learning web development and I might learn some other programming languages soon.
+I'm currently learning web development and I might learn some other programming languages soon.
 If you ever want to contact me, send me a DM on discord, my username is `faalcc`.